Manufacturer: | Estes |

 Flight and Recovery:

 2007.
+Arrr!
 While I had initially hoped t' fly t' rocket on a C5-3, I couldn't pass up t' opportunity and loaded up a

 was recovered with no damage.
-Begad!
+Avast!
+Arrr!
+Blimey!

 Summary: